Carotid artery disease

 - Transient ischemic attack.
 This occurs when a blot clot briefly blocks a blood vessel to the brain.
 It causes the same symptoms as stroke.
 Symptoms last only a few minutes to an hour or two, but no longer than 24 hours.
 A TIA does not cause lasting damage.
 TIAs are a warning sign that a stroke may happen in the future if nothing is done to prevent it.

 - Stroke.
 When the blood supply to the brain is partly or completely blocked, it causes a stroke.
 Most often, this happens when a blood clot blocks a blood vessel to the brain.
 A stroke can also occur when a blood vessel breaks open or leaks.
-Stokes can cause long-term brain damage or death.
+Strokes can cause long-term brain damage or death.

 When to Contact a Medical Professional